 Here are some ideas from educators - people outside of DOER with a deep-seeded interest in energy and sustainability education - of resources to educate out students beyond the walls of the classroom.
 If you discover new avenues to deliver clean energy lessons, please let us know.

 Energy conservation presents a compelling and rich opportunity for K-12 schools, and there is new interest in behavior-based initiatives that involve faculty, staff and students in changing the culture of their school.
-The Center for Green Schools at U.S. Green Building Council released a toolkit that follows the experiences of five public schools that have reduced electricity use by an astonishing 20 to 37 percent through behavior-based strategies alone.
+The Center for Green Schools at U.S. Green Building Council released a paper that includes case studies and a toolkit that follows the experiences of five public schools that have reduced electricity use by an astonishing 20 to 37 percent through behavior-based strategies alone.
 The paper, looks to these schools as models for others and examines common strategies for every school to reduce its energy usage.